felipesere/felipesere.com/content/post/path2mastery.md

 # Embedding it in our culture

 A tool that does not find its niche in our existing culture will last more than a few days.
-So it’s worth me theorizing how Path 2 Mastery would fit into our current landscape.
+So it’s worth me theorizing how Path to Mastery would fit into our current landscape.
 I don’t think it should replace Artisan, writing and estimating stories, or Zagakus.
 All three of these play a key role in instilling our values and keeping our apprenticeship closely resembling client work (stories + estimating).
 The way I imagine the workflow would be to break a module into multiple stories in Artisan during the apprenticeship and marking a module as done when both mentor and apprentice agree that the outputs have been delivered and the outcomes are shown.